zhuchenyu2008/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 ### Integrate Different LLM Models

-The system supports multiple LLM providers, switchable in each agent's configuration:
+The system supports multiple LLM providers, switchable in each agent's configuration.
+The same fields now work for any OpenAI-compatible proxy:

 ```python
 # Configure in each Engine's utils/config.py